ajthor/dungeon-masters-handbook/players/beginners.md

 The core ability scores that describe every character are:
 - Strength __(STR)__: This describes how physically strong your character is.
 Players with high strength scores are usually warriors, adept at hand-to-hand combat.
 - Dexterity __(DEX)__: Dexterity is like agility, and describes how nimble your character is.
-Players with high dexterity scores usually have good fine motor skills and are usually good with weapons at a distance, like bows and arrows, or with small hand-to-hand weapons, like daggers.
+Players with high dexterity scores usually have developed fine motor skills and are usually good with weapons at a distance, like bows and arrows, or with small hand-to-hand weapons, like daggers.
 - Constitution __(CON)__: This score is how resilient you are to damage and how 'healthy' you are.
-Players with high constitution scores usually are harder to kill.
+Players with high constitution scores are usually harder to kill.
 - Intelligence __(INT)__: Intelligence describes what you might call "book learning".
 A player with a lot of formal study under their belt might have a high intelligence score.
 - Wisdom __(WIS)__: Wisdom is what you might call "practical knowledge".
 A high wisdom score is indicative of someone who has a lot of experience in the wilderness, or who can guess at someone's intentions more easily than others.
 - Charisma __(CHA)__: This score describes how good you are at speaking to others.
 Players who specialize in charisma can persuade others, lie more easily, and bluff their way out of situations better than most.